ceph/ceph/doc/jaegertracing/index.rst

 - Spans are being sent to local jaeger agent, so the jaeger agent must be running on each host (not in all-in-one mode). otherwise, spans of hosts without active jaeger agent will be lost.

-- Ceph tracers are configured to sent tracers to agents that are listening to port 6799, so on manual jaeger deployment, option "--processor.jaeger-compact.server-host-port=6799" should be used.
+- Ceph tracers are configured to send tracers to agents that are listening to port 6799, so on manual jaeger deployment, option "--processor.jaeger-compact.server-host-port=6799" should be used.

 HOW TO ENABLE TRACING IN CEPH